AugustinMortier/a-profiles/docs/examples.rst

 Data reading
 ------------

-For reading ceilometers and lidars data, the class :class:`aprofiles.reader.ReadProfiles` must be instantiated with the path of the NetCDF file to be read.
+For reading ceilometers and lidars data, the :class:`~aprofiles.reader.ReadProfiles` class must be instantiated with the path of the NetCDF file to be read.
-The :func:`aprofiles.reader.ReadProfiles.read()` method applied to this instance returns a :class:`aprofiles.profiles.ProfilesData` object whose `data` attribute contains the NetCDF file content as a :class:`xarray.DataSet`.
+The :meth:`~aprofiles.reader.ReadProfiles.read()` method applied to this instance returns a :class:`~aprofiles.profiles.ProfilesData` object whose `data` attribute contains the NetCDF file content as a :class:`xarray.Dataset`.

 .. literalinclude:: ../examples/01_data_reading.py
 .. figure:: ../examples/images/attenuated_backscatter.png